privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 !!! abstract "Atlas of Surveillance"

     If you want to learn more about surveillance methods and how they're implemented in your city you can also take a look at the [Atlas of Surveillance](https://atlasofsurveillance.org/) by the [Electronic Frontier Foundation](https://www.eff.org/).
+    In France you can take a loot at the [Technolopolice website](https://technopolice.fr/villes/) maintained by the non-profit association La Quadrature du Net.

 Governments often justify mass surveillance programs as necessary means to combat terrorism and prevent crime.
 However, breaching human rights, it's most often used to disproportionately target minority groups and political dissidents, among others.